vitalygolovkin/multistream-test/readme.md

 ## Must-have Features/Implementation

 * Use VueJS for the frontend - no page refreshes/reloads/server-side rendering
-* Use JWPlayer for RTMP playback - Skype @benallfree for the license key if needed
+* Use JWPlayer for RTMP playback
 * Write a Laravel API `/api/v1/info` that uses Guzzle to make the underlying Wowza API request
 * Only authenticated users can access the dashboard and API
 * Only live output stream should have sound